TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/6-dispatching.rst

    Extbase does not use PSR-7 for requests, but custom implementations.

 .. _the-dispatcher:

-The Dispatcher
+The dispatcher
 ==============

-The Dispatcher fetches the Controller name from the Request object and creates the Controller.
+The dispatcher fetches the controller name from the request object and creates the controller.

-The object :php:`Request` is passed to the Controller, and the role of the Dispatcher is complete.
+The object :php:`Request` is passed to the controller, and the role of the dispatcher is complete.
 The Controller now returns the response, which is handed back all the way to the :php:`Bootstrap` which calls :php:`shutdown()`.
 It is now up to the response to handle further stuff, e.g., send headers and return rendered content.